rokib97/learn-shell-terminal/README.md

 If you have suggestions for improving this repository or wish to contribute additional resources or exercises, feel free to create a pull request.
 Contributions are welcome to make this resource more comprehensive and helpful for everyone!

----

-## ⚙️ License

-This repository is licensed under the MIT License.
-See the [LICENSE](https://github.com/rokib97/learn-shell-terminal/blob/main/LICENSE.txt) file for more details.

----

 ### Final Notes

 Whether you're just starting to learn the shell or looking to deepen your understanding, this repository offers a structured approach to mastering the terminal.
 Stay consistent, practice regularly, and soon you'll be comfortable navigating and utilizing the shell for all your tasks.